Business Advice Centre

 Our Students

 We are recruiting both undergraduate and graduate students for our teams of advisers.
-Undergraduates are based at our Stratford University Square campus and graduates at our Docklands campus.
-Our Business Surgery clinics are at both campuses with these students Other key members of the Business Advice Centre.
+Undergraduates are based at our University Square Stratford campus and graduates at our Docklands campus.
+Our Business Surgery clinics are at both campuses with these students.

 Our Policies